miklevin/MikeLev.in/_posts/2024-11-19-pipeline-workflow.md

 And so I can still try to get Claude to answer, and I can put whatever OpenAI model that was head-to-head with Claude.

-But this is staged.
+But this is now properly staged.
+It is "on deck" for its time at bat.

+I am anxious to swing, but relax.

 This is what has been missing for forever.

 This is "how to do work".

-This is how to do work in a generic way that supports automation that does not get bogged down by the many things that bog such endeavors down.
+This is how you win.

+We do work in a sufficiently generic way that supports automation that does not get bogged down by the many things that bog such endeavors down.

+The input/output chain here is utterly clear, infinitely extendable, and maybe most importantly, sufficiently loosely coupled that everything can get swapped in and out.
+Long-running jobs, chat sessions with AI, whatever.
+Oh, I have to soon support prompt-building and meeting agendas.
+Whoah, is this all-encompassing!

+Don't be the over-architector you're responding to.

+Be better than that.
+Keep it simple.

 I have cleared the path.
 I have illuminated the way.